-The ransomware appends a random extension to encrypted files and reports to double the price of the ransom if not paid on time.
-The malware is actively being distributed in the wild through Managed Service Providers, taking advantage of server flaws, spam campaigns, and through exploit kits.
+The ransomware appends a random extension to encrypted files and reports double the price of the ransom if not paid on time.
+The malware is actively being distributed in the wild through Managed Service Providers, taking advantage of server flaws, spam campaigns, and exploit kits.

 History of Attacking Celebrities

 You may have heard of REvil Ransomware because of a recent breach on media and entertainment lawyers Grubman Shire Meiselas & Sacks.
 They recently confirmed reports that their firm has fallen victim to a ransomware attack.

 Several A-list celebrities that are clients of the law firm have potentially had data leaked on the dark web.
 Madonna’s tour contract was allegedly leaked.

 A screenshot of a legal document from Madonna’s recent Madame X tour surfaced on the dark web, apparently bearing signatures from an employee and tour company Live Nation.

 Another screenshot depicts dozens of computer files bearing the names of celebrities including Bruce Springsteen, Bette Midler, and Barbra Streisand.

 Stars such as Robert De Niro, Madonna, Drake, Nicki Minaj, Mariah Carey, Elton John, U2, and Rod Stewart are among those whose personal information may have been compromised.

 The attackers have doubled the ransom request to $42 million and threatened to release damaging information on President Trump.